vEnhance/1802/r03.typ

   $M bf(v) = T(bf(v))$.
 (This is @t-apply.)
 - Multiplication of two matrices defined so that $A B$ corresponds to _function composition_.

-= Recitation problems from Prof Maulik
+= Recitation problems from official course

 / 1: Consider the $2 times 2$ matrices $A = mat(2, 1; 1, 2)$ and $B = mat(- 3, 1; 2, 0)$.
 / 1a: Calculate $A B$ and $B A$.